View Document Text

 Investment Selection - Nondiscretionary investment advice, Greenspring provides

-of their Plan accounts using the existing fund options in the Plan which constitute the Plan’s
+their Plan accounts using the existing fund options in the Plan which constitute the Plan’s designated

-designated investment alternatives (DIAs) (but not on investments outside the Plan).
-Participants
+investment alternatives (DIAs) (but not on investments outside the Plan).
+Participants have the final

-have the final decision-making authority regarding the allocation of a Participant’s 401(k) account
+decision-making authority regarding the allocation of a Participant’s 401(k) account among the asset

-among the asset classes represented by the DIAs and regarding the selection of the DIAs for the
+classes represented by the DIAs and regarding the selection of the DIAs for the allocations.
+In addition

-allocations.
-In addition to access to (k)larity @ Work via internet platform, participants will have
+to access to (k)larity @ Work via internet platform, participants will have access to in-person

 I.